 But you know what I soon realized?

 I WAS NOT INTO HIM EITHER.

-Ladies, next time you get bummed out about that guy that isn’t flirting with you, dumped you, or just plain disappeared, ask yourself… what are you really upset about?
+Ladies, next time you get bummed out about that guy that isn’t flirting with you, rejected you, or just plain disappeared, ask yourself… what are you really upset about?
 Losing HIM, because he was amazing and everything you ever wanted and the perfect man for you?
 Or are you more upset that the relationship didn’t come to pass, failed, or because he was just not that into you?

 Rules for overcoming rejection

 - Take away the power that rejection has over you.
 We won’t be every man’s cup of tea.
 I could be one man’s dream girl and another man’s “she’s alright.”
 And that’s OK by me.